Dornsife Public Health Scholarships and Fellowships

 More than 92 percent of full-time students receive Dean's scholarships.

 Applicants interested in being considered for MPH funding through an endowed scholarship or fellowship are encouraged to apply no later than January 15 and should indicate their interest at the time they apply via SOPHAS.

 The Dornsife Public Health Research Fellows are incoming MPH students of exceptional promise.
-Preference is given to students with strong interest or experience in urban health and health disparities as well as to students from under-represented groups (based on race/ethnicity or economic disadvantage).
+Preference is given to students with strong interest or experience in urban health and health disparities.

 The highly competitive fellowship award includes tuition scholarship of up to $35,000 over the length of the program.
 In addition, fellows are awarded a $1,000 monthly stipend (for up to 15 months) to conduct research with a faculty member for 10-15 hours per week.
 Continuation of the scholarship and research assistantship in the second year is conditional on progress.
 Dornsife Public Health Research fellows are also eligible to receive the Dornsife School of Public Health's Dean's Scholarships.